fariba87/myflowerGAN/Readme.md

     1. D loss around 0.5 (0.5-0.8)
     2. stability for D around epoch 100-300
     3. G loss> D loss (around 1.0,1.5,2.0 or even higher
+    4. I tried more augmentation for G , then G became stronger than D
 5) if D loss converges to zero, it means we have strong D
     1. solution: adding noise to D input (i did this one)
     2. solution: impair D by randomly giving false labels to real images